 Have no fear!
 Some printers have issues with the feed mechanism that feeds in the thicker paper stock.
 I used to have a printer like that SO, I have a solution.

 Print on regular paper, a matte photo paper or a matte brochure paper and use a glue stick or even spray adhesive to stick your printed paper image onto a more rigid backing paper.

 Use what you have.

 *optional from within the multi-page PDF, you can choose not to print the links and credit page from the print screen by selecting the page numbers you want to print, and if you have a different container, other than a can, you don’t have to print the borders!

 I include that credit page to protect my artwork from getting distributed wildly around the internet without anyone knowing MY terms of using it.
 There is not a better way to protect the rights of someone’s digital creations; unfortunately, some people take advantage of that.
 I hope you don’t mind taking the extra step, not to print it!
 Thanks for understanding. <3

-4. COLLECT YOUR CRAFTING SUPPLIES
+COLLECT YOUR PAPER CRAFTING SUPPLIES

 Before I start any craft project, I like to know that I have all of the supplies or even the substitutions for the ‘recommended items’ so it doesn’t end up in my half-finished project graveyard.